Amalgam (chemistry): Other metals

 Zinc amalgam finds use in organic synthesis (e.g., for the Clemmensen reduction).

 It is the reducing agent in the Jones reductor, used in analytical chemistry.
 Formerly the zinc plates of dry batteries were amalgamated with a small amount of mercury to prevent deterioration in storage.
 It is a binary solution (liquid-solid) of mercury and zinc.

 An 8.5% thallium amalgam forms a eutectic system with a freezing point of −60 °C, which is lower than that of pure mercury (−38.8 °C) so it has found a use in low temperature thermometers.

 Refined gold, when finely ground and brought into contact with mercury where the surfaces of both metals are clean, amalgamates readily and quickly forms alloys ranging from AuHg_{2} to Au_{8}Hg.

 Other amalgams

-Although ammonium is technically not a metal, the term "ammonium amalgam" is used to describe a grey, soft, spongy mass discovered in 1808 by Humphry Davy and Jöns Jakob Berzelius.
-It decomposes readily at room temperature or in contact with water or alcohol: